Real estate in 2020 has been saved

 With the built environment contributing between 30% to 40% of all global carbon emissions—and the push to keep average temperatures from rising beyond 1.5 degrees—climate change risk is of particular relevance to real estate.
 Most significantly, investors are now considering new and emerging risks as part of real estate pricing.

 This adjustment is underscored by increasingly transparent performance benchmarks in the sector, with disclosure now the focus of such climate change groups as the Taskforce on Climate Related Financial Disclosures.
-The taskforce is now supported by over 1,000 organizations with assets under management well in excess of $100 trillion.
+The taskforce is now supported by over 1,000 organisations with assets under management well in excess of $100 trillion.
 But though the taskforce reported in 2019 that transparency in reporting is growing, more is required in light of the United Nation’s prediction that climate change risk to business over the next 15 years is in the region of $1.2 trillion.

 The response to climate change risk is manifest within the real estate sector, with multiple investors and owners committing to delivering net zero carbon portfolios by 2050 through industry platforms like the Better Buildings Partnership, a UK-based collaboration of commercial property owners focused on improving the sustainability of existing commercial building stock.
 Others in the sector are challenging themselves with even stiffer timescale ambitions.
 Delivering on such a commitment is far from straightforward and will undoubtedly require immediate changes in approach.